 As it was an overnight flight of nine hours, we got two meal services.
 Breakfast was very continantal which I enjoyed.
 I always feel a bit gross after a hot plane breakfast.

 The dried beef was delicious, the ham fine, and I always love a bit of cheese.
 I made a apricot jam, and brie slice which was scrummy (another two bits of gorgeous brown bread).
 The square pot had some sort of cold muesli/porridge concoction that was my idea of texture hell, so I left that too.

 The coffee it was served with was actually really good.
 Strong enough to give me a little perk up, but not bitter.

-Edelweiss was fine but didn’t really have anything overly special about it.
+We hope our review of Edelweiss Air was helpful.
+We found flying with Edelweiss Air fine, but didn’t really have anything overly special about it.
 There were no defining points to encourage us to book it again over another airline.

 The food left a bit to be desired, but as I’m sure you’ve gathered, the bread was fantastic!
 Beyond the food, back in normal economy, we felt slightly like our custom had been forgotten.
 The blankets weren’t good enough for an overnight flight, and the complete lack of amenity kit would be very annoying if we didn’t always pack our own version.